uhh-lt/SCoT/readme_ScotMultiUpdate.txt

 The new Scot multi-database version enables the use of different collections/databases A separate database is used for each Scot collection

-Scope
-App is already fully functional
-Applies to files in folder src_vue

 Changes:
-The following changes have been made to Scot, which also require new settings in the Config.json
+The following changes have been made to Scot, which also require new settings in the Config.json changes apply to app-files in folder src_vue

 1 Config.json
 The config.json is the most important point to set up the different collections with their names, db-connection-strings and frontend information.